 Of the three main camera settings (shutter speed, aperture, ISO), ISO is the one most shrouded in a fog of pseudo-understanding.
-Many people believe that ISO is something you change just because it gets dark outside or because you are stopping down your aperture.
+Many people believe that ISO setting is something you change just because it gets dark outside or because you are stopping down your aperture.
 While these things might be tangentially related, they’re both cases of correlation, not causation.
-Nay, nine times out of 10, your ISO should be planted firmly at its lowest possible base setting.
+Nay, nine times out of 10, your ISO setting should be planted firmly at its lowest.
 And the ONLY reason* you should ever change it is this: because you are targeting a specific shutter speed for your photo.

 Now, what do I mean by that?
 Picture a totally static landscape, like a mountain sticking up into the clear sky.
 Because there’s nothing moving in the scene, the duration of your exposure becomes irrelevant.
 You can put your ISO at 100, your aperture at whatever you need to get good depth of field, and your shutter speed at whatever gives you a good exposure.
 You’re not trying to capture any motion here, so it really doesn’t matter if your shutter speed is 1/10 second, 1 second, or 100 seconds.
 As long as you pick a shutter speed to give you a good exposure, the outcome is going to be the same.